Adult Social Care Team

 A needs assessment is a discussion between you and a trained person either from the council or another organisation that the council works with.
 You will be able to talk about your care and support needs and the goals you want to achieve.

 We will use the assessment to plan your care and support needs, and to discuss how these could be met.
 This might mean that we will give you help or put you in touch with other organisations, such as voluntary, faith and community group, who may be able to give you the support you need, help you keep well and live independently.
+Further information about this can be obtained from Social Care process

 The role of the Transitions Co-ordinate's